shells-sh/TeaScript.sh/API_REFERENCE.md

 ### `reflection variables show`

+> 🚨 Expensive.
+Reminder: do not use this in the hot path.
+This is for users.

 | | Parameter |
 |-|-----------|
 | `$2` | `variables` |
 | `$3` | Variable name |

 ### `reflection variables unset`

+Unset the given variable by name.

+Returns 1 if variable with provided name does not exist else returns 0.

 | | Parameter |
 |-|-----------|